Wedding of Princess Anne and Captain Mark Phillips

 King George VI died on February 6, 1952, and his elder daughter Princess Elizabeth became Queen.
 Upon her mother’s accession to the throne, Anne was styled Her Royal Highness The Princess Anne.
 Anne was too young to attend her mother’s coronation, but she did make an appearance on the balcony of Buckingham Palace.

-From a young age, Princess Anne was passionate about riding and she soon became an excellent equestrienne.
+From a young age, Princess Anne was passionate about riding and soon became an excellent equestrienne.
 In 1971, Anne won the European Eventing Championship and was voted the BBC Sports Personality of the Year.
 For more than five years Anne competed with the British eventing team, winning a silver medal in both individual and team disciplines in the 1975 European Eventing Championship.
 In the 1976 Montreal Summer Olympics, Anne competed as a member of the British equestrian team.

 For more information, see Unofficial Royalty: Princess Anne, The Princess Royal